ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

                   --host 0.0.0.0 --port 5000
 ```

+Some good practices implemented in this `Dockerfile` are the following.
 Use official base images whenever possible, as they are well-maintained and typically have smaller image sizes.
 The Dockerfile begins by using a slim version of Python 3.10 as the base image.
 Slim versions are stripped-down versions that contain only the essential components needed to run Python 3.10.
 This results in image sizes that are even smaller, which in turn consume fewer resources (CPU, memory, and disk space).
 Additionally, slim versions have a reduced attack surface, making them less vulnerable to security threats.
 All of these benefits lead to faster image build times, quicker deployments, and improved portability across different environments due to fewer dependencies and compatibility issues.

 It is generally a good idea to update all packages of the Linux distribution used as a base image when writing a Dockerfile.
 This helps ensure that the image is built with the latest security patches and bug fixes.
 However, it is important to consider the implications of updating all packages.
 For example, updating certain packages could introduce compatibility issues with the application being built, or could result in the image being larger in size than necessary.
 Additionally, updating packages can increase the build time for the image.
 Thus, it is important to find a balance between updating packages and maintaining image size and compatibility.
 One way to ensure this is to thoroughly test the image by running multiple training experiments to confirm the expected behavior of your tacking server before tagging the image it as a stable version.